 Otherwise this soup is ideal as a winter warmer, freezes easily and makes for a delicious work day packed lunch.

-The Benefits of Cumin in This Cauliflower and Cumin Soup
+The Health Benefits of Cumin in This Cauliflower and Cumin Soup

 - Aids digestion – cumin contains thymol, known to stimulate glands that release certain enzymes necessary for digestion.